A close up of an orange bubble on a white background.

 It’s hard to keep your business safe from cyber threats.
+Addressing cyber security risks is crucial, especially with the rise of remote working.
 There are multiple frameworks, controls and strategies.
 Yorb suggests that businesses have on-going security conversations across the organisation.
 This includes a focus on people, processes and technology.
 Our team can help you create a security roadmap.
 But, we know this can take some time.
 That’s why we also offer the Yorb Critical 8.
 These recommendations are based on the risks we see that small businesses face in New Zealand as well as CERT NZ’s Critical Controls 2022

 Where does your business stand?